dprojects/Woodworking/Docs/README.md

   ![img](https://raw.githubusercontent.com/dprojects/Woodworking/master/Docs/Screenshots/DrillCNC006.png)

-* Now the hole is created through two elements and the countersink is in the righ place, and also the depth of the hole is equally divided into both elements, like it should be in real-life:
+* Result: the hole is created through two elements; the countersink is in the right place; and the depth of the hole is equally divided into both elements.
+As it should be in real-life:

   ![img](https://raw.githubusercontent.com/dprojects/Woodworking/master/Docs/Screenshots/DrillCNC007.png)